Efficient and Universal Watermarking for LLM-Generated Code Detection: Our Approach

 \subsection{Transformation}

 Our designed transformation set is a key component in \textbf{ACW}.
 In the following, we present how we design the transformations.

 \textbf{ACW} currently supports 46 transformations categorized into three groups, including refactoring, reordering, and formatting rules.
-Based on our experience, it is often straightforward to design more transformations due to the rich language features provided by modern programming languages.
+Without loss of generality, we focus on watermarking AI-generated Python code in this work, and it is straightforward that \textbf{ACW} can be applied to other programming languages, as our semantic-preserving transformation set can be naturally expanded based on rich language features provided by modern programming languages.

-Table~\ref{tab:transformation} illustrates an example transformation set in \textbf{ACW}, and the remaining transformations are released in an online appendix (as in Section~\ref{sec:availability}).
-Without loss of generality, we focus on watermarking AI-generated Python code in this work, although it is clear that our approach can be applied to other languages as well.
-Moreover, we remark that while many of the transformations are inspired by existing compilers or code optimizers~\citep{sourcery,autopep8}, some of them are designed with certain `random' factors, such that it is challenging for an adversary to infer what transformations are supported and how they work.
+Table~\ref{tab:transformation} presents an example transformation set in \textbf{ACW}, and the remaining transformations are presented in an online appendix (as in Section~\ref{sec:availability}).
+We remark that many of the transformations are inspired by existing compilers or code optimizers~\citep{sourcery,autopep8}, and some of them are designed with certain `random' factors, such that it is challenging for an adversary to infer what transformations are supported and how they work.

 \emph{Refactoring transformations} are motivated based on the fact that different programming syntax rules can often express the same semantics.
 For example, a \texttt{for} loop can be transformed into a list expression that retains the same semantics.
 In addition to intuitive rules, this category also includes sophisticated transformations that leverage language features, such as function overloading.
 For example, for a class with a constructor that takes multiple parameters, we overload the class constructor and introduce an additional one, which only occurs if the hash value of the class name is odd.